jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 * Do Not Be Overly Concerned about Predictable Branches

 * Write Code Suitable for Implementation with Conditional Moves
-    * For inherently unpredictable cases, program performance can be greatly enhanced if the compiler is able to generate code using `conditional data transfers` rather than conditional control transfers.
+    * For inherently unpredictable cases, program performance can be greatly enhanced if the compiler is able to generate code using **conditional data transfers** rather than **conditional control transfers**.
     * We have found that gcc is able to generate conditional moves for code written in a more **functional** style, where we use conditional operations to compute values and then update the program state with these values, as opposed to a more **imperative** style, where we use conditionals to selectively update program state.
     * functional style
         ```c++